 No paleontological resources or unique geological features are known to exist within or near the project site, and the proposed project is not expected to alter or destroy a paleontological resource, site, or unique geologic feature.
 Furthermore, the proposed project would not require excavation to depths that have not already been disturbed by previous construction.
-However, should unknown paleontological resource or unique geologic feature be discovered within the project site, Mitigation Measure GEO-1 would apply to the proposed project.
-Therefore, adherence to the requirements in Mitigation Measure GEO-1 would reduce potential impacts to unknown human remains to less than significant with mitigation incorporated.
+Therefore, the proposed project would not directly or indirectly destroy a unique paleontological resource or site or unique geologic feature, and the project would have a less-than-significant impact.
+No mitigation is required.